 However, many countries are struggling to enforce action as current laws don’t categorize certain ‘bullying’ behavior as necessarily negative.
 For example, in Sweden, publishing a naked or sexual image is not seen as ‘defamation’ as being sexually active is normal adult behavior.
 A 2016 article in The Guardian, illustrates just how varied actions against online harassment can be.

 From a business perspective, the time to start tackling the issue of cyberbullying is now.
-As companies everywhere begin to take action, the cost of not having an effective online bullying strategy in place will be high – and not just financially, but also in terms of brand reputation and user churn.
-In fact, recent statistics show that 30% of users that witnessed cyberbullying on a site stopped using the service afterwards.
+As companies everywhere begin to take action, the cost of not having an effective online bullying strategy will be high financially in terms of brand reputation and user churn.
+Recent statistics show that 30% of users that witnessed cyberbullying on a site stopped using the service afterward.

 Taking steps to keep your users safe online

 The growing problem of cyberbullying has been a difficult one to face for many companies.
 Reviewing billions of comments, messages and posts is impossible for a human team to do alone.
 However, there are a number of ways to handle cyberbullying and neutralize it on your website.

 - Artificial Intelligence (AI) filters can catch inappropriate comments or posts before they’re published.
 This not only prevents people from posting offensive content, but it also forces them to reflect on what they are saying.

 - “Report” buttons allow users to flag offensive comments or content online; meaning moderators can then take the appropriate action – deleting the post, warning the user, or even banning a person from using the service.
 This type of moderation can also be applied to private messages, groups and chat functions; the worst kind of bullying often occurs in a one-to-one setting.